MoneySavingExpert.com homepage

 Common problems include claims either not being paid out on time or at all, unfair charges, or exclusions being hidden in small print.

-It's always worth trying to call your provider first, but, if not, then you can use free complaints tool Resolver.
+It's always worth trying to call your provider first.
+Alternatively, you can use free complaints tool Resolver.
 The tool helps you manage your complaint, and if the company doesn't play ball, it also helps you escalate your complaint to the free Financial Ombudsman Service.

 Nobody can predict the future – even the most reliable companies can fall into bad times.
 As with any purchase, you should consider if you've any protection should the company you buy the cover from go bust.